catastophe/Radiant-Controller/README.md

 To Build a Radiant Heat controller that will sense and modulate heat to 4 zones in a house.
 Build a web interface to adjust temperature setpoints.

-Utilizing
+Utilizing:
-Raspberry Pi 3B+
+Raspberry Pi 3B+,
-Node JS
+Node JS,
-AM2302 Temperature and Humidity sensors
+AM2302 Temperature and Humidity sensors,
 Custom PCB to interface between Raspberry Pi sensors and the heating unit.

 Boiler Unit and Zone distribution Panel